Songwriting in Bali - FAQ

 How are the classes structured?

 All students attend Jane's morning songwriting class and an afternoon class.
-On several evenings, Jane will also host a songwriters' circle, where you have the opportunity to share works in progress from home and receive feedback.
+Once during the week, Jane will also host a songwriters' circle, where you have the opportunity to share works in progress from home and receive feedback.
 Find out more about this on the Daily Schedule page.

 What if I don't have any songs from home to share?